Master of Arts in Counseling

 2. Application fee

-3. Official transcript from undergraduate institution conferring the undergraduate degree.
+3. Official transcript from undergraduate institution conferring the undergraduate degree

-4. Three Reference Forms:
+4. Two Reference Forms:

-5. Personal Statement that addresses identified prompts.
+5. Personal Statement that addresses identified prompts

 Master of Arts in Counseling - Clinical Mental Health Counseling Program (CACREP Accredited)